dboyev/dbms1/README.md

 - A gallery template from [Start Bootstrap](https://startbootstrap.com/snippets/thumbnail-gallery) was used to create the gallery section of the web site.

 ## **Content**
-- All content was written by the developer.
+- All page content was written by the developer.
+- [README Template](https://github.com/Code-Institute-Solutions/SampleREADME) by [Code Institute](https://codeinstitute.net/) was heavily used to help create this README.

 ## **Media**
 - All Images were taken from [Unsplash](https://unsplash.com/).
 All authors were attributed in the alt text of relevant images.